Melapress/captcha-4wp/readme.txt

 * **Improvements**
 	* Ensure migration script to new options table is run where needed.
 	* Ensure correct default language is set during update in free edition.
 	* Ensure verification does not hinder hook requests where no CAPTCHA is posted.

-= 7.0.6 (20220315) =
+= 7.0.6 (20220304) =

-* **New features & functionality**
-	* A new setting that allows you to enable CAPTCHA on WooCommerce logins whilst disabling it on the checkout login form.

 * **Improvements**
-	* Update logic to ensure whitelisted IP addresses action only runs when needed.
-	* Ensure plugin does not attempt to verify if submission contains to captcha field.
+	* Ensure plugin does not attempt to verify if submission contains no captcha field.
-	* Updated Contact Form 7 "embeddable" form tag to include response field.
-	* Updated branding within the Freemius admin areas.
-	* Improved the CAPTCHA placement within the WooCommerce "password reset" page.
 	* Overall admin UI improvements, including responsive styling.
-	* Improved BuddyPress JS support for better compatibility.
-	* Improved overall JS to ensure functions are defined when used.
-	* Improved WooCommerce extension logic to ensure code only runs when functions are available.
-	* Improved inline help text, including warning for users of JetPack comments regarding incompatibilty.
-	* Improved logic within whitelisting to ensure accurate results.

 * **Bug fixes**
 	* Updated v2 invisible form submission JS for wider compatibility.
-	* Updated features logic to ensure extensions are always loaded based on license.
 	* Fix logic to ensure "login_captcha_filter" return accurate response.
-	* Reinstated original "anr_nocaptcha" Contact Form 7 form tag (backward compatability).
-	* Corrected Mailchimp 4 WP form tag from [c4wp_captcha] to [c4wp-captcha].
-	* Ensure CAPTCHA language has the correct default in new installations.
 	* Fixed error which caused "please solve CAPTCHA" message to appear on the "lost password" form.
 	* Fixed redirection during installation on a network to ensure plugin takes user to correct admin area.
-	* Fixed login within WooCommerce checkout which could cause CAPTCHA to always be hidden for logged in users.
-	* Corrected typo within BBPress extension.
-	* Ensure previous anr_nocaptcha Contact Form 7 code is validated.
 	* Fix JS bug which could cause comments to not POST with v2 invisible captcha.

 = 7.0.3 (20220121) =